Shubham3023/SmsEmailSpamClassifier/README.md

 indicates that the message is ham i.e. Normal.

 - The aim is to correctly classify the messages and reduce False Positive.
 - False Positive => The message is ham but model prediction is spam.
-This will lead to receipt of important messages.
+Due to this the user may miss out on important messages.

 - The following steps are performed in Jupyter notebook: